ausbin/sandvich/README.md

 For more a list of keys in the data pool, look at the [config section](#config).

 If you're using the command line interface, list the names of the hook classes in `config.yml` in the order in which you would like them to be executed.
-If their module are not located in `sys.path`, add their location to `hooksdir`.
+If the module the hooks are contained in is not located in `sys.path`, add its location to `hooksdir`.
 We'll assume that the above python code is located in `./hooks/mycustommodule.py`:

 ```yaml
 hooksdir: hooks